Undertow · Chapter 5

 His mother's skin had been fair, the skin of Belmar, the skin of the Irish-German ancestry that had populated the Jersey Shore towns in the middle of the twentieth century, the complexion that burned in June and browned in July and peeled in August and returned to its baseline in September.
 His father's skin was dark, the skin of Newark, the skin of the Great Migration, the skin that did not burn but that absorbed the sun with the quiet efficiency of a surface designed for solar exposure, the melanin that was the ancestral adaptation to a sun that was not the New Jersey sun but the equatorial sun, the African sun, the sun that Keith's great-grandparents had lived under and that Keith's grandparents had carried in their skin to the industrial north and that Keith had carried to Neptune Township and that James had inherited, mixed with his mother's inheritance, the blend that produced in James a complexion that tanned deeply and evenly and that the lifeguarding had made permanent, the skin that was the visible record of the biracial body in its outdoor profession, the body that belonged to both ancestries and that the sun had resolved into its own specific shade, the shade that was not his mother's and not his father's but his, the lifeguard's, the twenty-year shade that was the body's autobiography written on the surface.

 The scars were the annotations.
-A two-inch scar on the right shin, white against the tan, the mark of a barnacle-covered rock at the jetty's base during save number forty-seven, a rip rescue in 2009 when the current pulled him and the victim against the rocks and the rocks did what rocks did, which was resist, which was abrade, which was open the skin with the indifferent precision of a calcium carbonate edge that did not know it was cutting and did not care that the thing it was cutting was a shin that was trying to save a man from drowning.
-A scar on the left palm, a thin line across the thenar eminence, from a broken shell in the sand during the beach sprint for save number eighty-two, the sprint in which the hand hit the sand wrong and the shell in the sand found the palm and the palm opened and the blood was visible but the running did not stop because the running could not stop because the person in the water could not wait for the palm to stop bleeding.
+A two-inch scar on the right shin, white against the tan, marked a barnacle-covered rock at the jetty's base during save number forty-seven, a rip rescue in 2009 when the current pulled him and the victim against stone.
+A thin line crossed the left palm from a broken shell in the sand during save number eighty-two, when the hand opened and the blood was visible but the running did not stop because the person in the water could not wait for the palm to stop bleeding.

 A scar on the right knee, the twin arthroscopic scars, the two small marks that were the portals through which the surgeon had entered the joint and repaired the meniscus, the marks that were not from the ocean but from the repair of the ocean's damage, the evidence of the fix, the documentation that the body had broken and been mended, had torn and been trimmed, had reached a limit and been pushed back from the limit by the surgeon's instruments and the body's own healing and the physical therapy that followed, the weeks of exercises in the clinic in Neptune where James bent and straightened and bent and straightened the knee under the supervision of a therapist who told him the knee would be functional and the functional was the goal and the goal was the returning to the stand, the returning to the sand, the returning to the running and the swimming and the scanning that were the job and the job was the thing the knee existed to serve.

 The eyes were the instrument the body could not repair.
-The eyes were the primary tool, more primary than the shoulders or the knees or the hands, because the eyes were the scanning and the scanning was the job and the job was the seeing, the continuous seeing, the eight-hour seeing that began when the guard climbed the stand and ended when the guard climbed down, the seeing that was not looking but reading, not observing but analyzing, the active demanding exhausting seeing that used the eyes the way a marathon used the legs, not in bursts but in the sustained continuous effort that depleted the organ by the effort of the function.
+They were more primary than the shoulders or the knees or the hands, because the eyes were the scanning: the eight-hour seeing that began when the guard climbed the stand and ended when he climbed down, not looking but reading, not observing but analyzing.

 At thirty-eight, James's eyes were beginning to tell him what the shoulders and the knees had already told him.
 The telling was subtle.
 The telling was the slight increase in the time required to focus on a distant swimmer, the fractional delay between the looking and the seeing that had not been there at twenty-five, the accommodation that the lens performed when shifting from near to far, the muscular adjustment of the ciliary body that flexed the lens and that was flexing, at thirty-eight, a fraction slower than it had flexed at twenty-eight, the fraction that was not measurable in the daily work but that was present, that was the beginning, the beginning of the presbyopia that would eventually make the distance reading harder and that would eventually contribute to the decision, the decision that was not a single moment but an accumulation, the way the meniscus tear was not a single moment but an accumulation, the career arriving at its limit not in a dramatic failure but in the gradual diminution of the tool, the body telling the guard what the guard did not want to hear, which was: the body is finite, the body is temporal, the body has a season, and the season is ending.